 Meeting Street is a principal street on our Charleston Overview and Lost Charleston Tours.

-Meeting Street was one of the orignal "great streets" of the new Charles Town colony, laid out according to the Great Modell created around 1672 by Anthony Ashley Cooper, Lord Shaftsbury, and his secretary, British philosopher John Locke.
+Meeting Street was one of the original "great streets" of the new Charles Town colony, laid out according to the Grande Modell created around 1672 by Anthony Ashley Cooper, Lord Shaftsbury, and his secretary, British philosopher John Locke.
 It takes its name from the fact that the White Meeting House of the Independents or Congregationalists, the non-Anglican dissenters of the colony, was located on this street where today's Circular Congregational Church stands.
 At that time, Catholics and Anglicans went to "church," while dissenters went to "meetings."

 1 Meeting Street, George Robertson House, c.
 1846

 3 Meeting Street, Dependency of the George Robertson House, c.
 1846